• Skip to primary navigation

 To build a Simple 0-9 Counter Circuit with 7-Segment Display follow the below steps:

-• Gather all parts shown in circuit diagram.
+• First, gather all parts shown in circuit diagram.

-• Connect pin 8 of IC1 to GND.
+• Further, connect pin 8 of IC1 to GND.

-• Connect display pins to IC1 through resistors:
+• Connect display pins to IC1 through resistors like:

 • Pin 13 of IC1 connects to display pin 7(a) through R3